basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Statistics.md

 ## Bounded Queue

-The bounded queue is responsible for holding objects that are waiting to participate in real-time replication.
+The bounded queue is responsible for holding objects that are waiting to participate in realtime replication.
 Please see the [[Riak EE MDC Replication Configuration (version 2)|Multi Data Center Replication: Configuration]] or [[Riak EE MDC Replication Configuration (version 3)|Multi-Data-Center Replication v3 Configuration]] guide for more information.

 Field | Description
 ------|------------